arvisit/modsen-lib-app/readme.md

 Usage of the Library App endpoints can be performed via following `curl` requests or via [Swagger UI](http://localhost:8080/webjars/swagger-ui/index.html)

 **Note!** Some of the bellow requests contain placeholder `<TOKEN>` for the JWT token.
-To successfully perform these requests actual token should be provided.To obtain a token user should [authenticate](#security-service) himself via username and password.
+To successfully perform these requests actual token should be provided.
+To obtain a token, user should [authenticate](#security-service) himself via username and password.
 This token should be transfered within header 'Authorization' as 'Bearer <TOKEN>' like this:

 ```
 Authorization: Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJuZXdfdXNlckBtYWlsLmNvbSIsImlhdCI6MTcwNzUyMTQ4MiwiZXhwIjoxNzA3NTI1MDgyLCJhdXRob3JpdGllcyI6WyJST0xFX1VTRVIiXX0.FE2f8fXkz4MtFz7iq_dvYolcQ3JazrK04NnJIA3OIw7xjgOX7GC5kjnieCi9DZvzuHz0KhCt3NMWTDS0-Fghvg